-The hosting platform for your online course is as important as the course itself because it’s responsible for end-to-end course delivery, audience interaction, and the overall learning experience.
+The online learning platform for your course is as important as the course itself because it’s responsible for end-to-end course delivery, audience interaction, and the overall learning experience.

 So, choose a platform that provides you with the power and flexibility you need to fulfill your business objectives.

 You can sell your course directly through your website, or you can collaborate with course-selling websites which will provide you with the tools you need to promote it.

 Coursera is such a site that allows you to reach a larger audience.

 Salesforce, a B2B CRM and cloud solutions company, use Coursera as their course hosting platform.